-NVIDIA (NASDAQ: NVDA) Stock Price Prediction for 2025: Where Will It Be in 1 Year
+Nvidia (NASDAQ: NVDA) Stock Price Prediction for 2025: Where Will It Be in 1 Year

 |High

-NVIDIA’s AI dominance, 93% data center growth and automotive partnerships with Toyota position it for 2025 gains.
+Nvidia’s AI dominance, 93% data center growth, and automotive partnerships with Toyota position it for 2025 gains.
 However, tariff risks and DeepSeek’s competitive AI models require caution.
-The AI market’s growth and the chipmaker’s $43 billion Q1 revenue guidance position NVIDIA to achieve its $170 billion full-year revenue target, while its cash buffer and Stargate Project role offer stability.
+The AI market’s growth and the chipmaker’s $43 billion first-quarter revenue guidance position Nvidia to achieve its $170 billion full-year revenue target, while its cash buffer and Stargate Project role offer stability.
 Still, valuation concerns linger.
-NVIDIA is a buy for growth-oriented investors, but others should use caution.
+Nvidia is a buy for growth-oriented investors, but others should use caution.

-24/7 Wall St.‘s 12-month price target for Nvidia is fairly neutral at $133.98 per share, implying just 1.20% potential downside from the current price per share.
-That estimate accounts for tariff risks, competition from DeepSeek and potential Blackwell supply constraints, while reflecting NVIDIA’s AI dominance and $43 billion Q1 2026 revenue guidance.
-Because the target estimate is below the analyst mean of $164.51 per share, it suggests a cautious but realistic target.
+24/7 Wall St.’s 12-month price target for Nvidia is fairly neutral at $133.98 per share.
+That implies little potential downside from the current price per share.
+That estimate accounts for tariff risks, competition from DeepSeek, and potential Blackwell supply constraints.
+It also reflects Nvidia’s AI dominance and $43 billion first-quarter 2026 revenue guidance.
+Because the target estimate is below the analysts’ mean of $163.21 per share, it suggests a cautious but realistic target.

+Wall Street Dumped It—Now It’s Your Turn to Cash In on This Growth Stock

 It’s Your Money, Your Future—Own It (sponsor)